 60% Garnacha, 30% Viura, 10% Tempranillo.

-The rosé develops complexity during three months of ageing on the lees in the fermentation vessel.
+Three months on the lees in the fermentation vessel.

-When Bodegas Muga was founded in 1932, it was actually called Claretes Muga, or "Rosés Muga," due to the company's specialty of high quality traditional claretes from Rioja.
+When Bodegas Muga was founded in 1932, it was actually called Claretes Muga, or "Rosés Muga," due to the company's specialty of high quality traditional claretes from Rioja Alta.
 A clarete is a rosé that is produced from cofermenting red and white grapes.
 This was particularly common when the highest proportion of red varietals in Rioja was dominated by Garnacha.
-Today, Muga continues this tradition with Muga Rosé, which is Spain's most respected and demanded rosé.
+Today, Muga continues this tradition with Muga Rosé, which is one of Spain's most respected Rosé wines.